Arthur Bremer: Sentence and release

 Bremer served his sentence at the Maryland Correctional Institution (MCI-H) in Hagerstown.
-Bremer was placed in solitary confinement for 30 days after a fight on October 6, 1972.
+He was placed in solitary confinement for 30 days after a fight on October 6, 1972.
 He was reprimanded after another fight in December 1972, and then placed in solitary again for 30 days after a third fight in February 1973.
 In prison, he declined to receive mental health treatment or evaluation.
 He worked in the prison library and was described by the chairman of the Maryland Parole Commission, David Blumberg, as "compliant and unobtrusive."
 He was visited multiple times by his parents before they died.

 According to 1997 parole records, psychological testing indicated releasing him would be risky.
 He argued in his June 1996 hearing that "[s]hooting segregationist dinosaurs wasn't as bad as harming mainstream politicians."
 Bremer was released from prison on November 9, 2007, at the age of 57, having served 35 years of his original sentence.
-His probation ends in 2025.
+His probation ended on May 15, 2025.

-Conditions of his release include electronic monitoring and staying away from elected officials and candidates.
-He must undergo a mental health evaluation and receive treatment if the state deems it necessary, and may not leave the state without written permission from the state agency that will supervise him until the end of his probation.
+Conditions of his release included electronic monitoring and staying away from elected officials and candidates.
+He was ordered to undergo a mental health evaluation and receive treatment if the state deemed it necessary; he could not leave the state without written permission from the state agency that supervised him until the end of his probation.